 Born in 1972 in the Japanese city of Osaka, Chiharu Shiota has been living and working in Berlin since 1997.
 Using woven yarn, the artist combines performance, body art and installations in a process that places at its center the body.
 Her protean artistic approach plays with the notions of temporality, movement and dreams, and demands a dual engagement from the viewer, both physical and emotional.
 In recent years, Chiharu Shiota has been widely exhibited around the world, including at the New Museum of Jakarta and the SCAD Museum of Art, USA (2017), the K21 Kunstsammlung NRW, Düsseldorf (2014), the Smithsonian, Washington DC (2014) and Japan’s Kochi Museum of Art (2013).
 In 2015 Chiharu Shiota represented Japan at the Venice Biennale with her installation The Key in the Hand.
-In 2018, she is exhibiting at the Museum of Kyoto; in 2019 she will be exhibiting at Mori Art Museum in Tokyo throught a exhibition illuminating the artist's entire works.
+In 2018, she is exhibiting at the Museum of Kyoto; and in 2019 she exhibited at Mori Art Museum in Tokyo throught a exhibition illuminating the artist's entire works.

 Internal Line – Solo Show

 Until February 2020, Japan House - São Paulo is presenting Chiharu Shiota's new work, Internal Line.
 Inspired by Japanese folklore, the work refer to the legend saying that a red thread tied to the finger of a newly born child runs from the heart to fingertips and intertwines with others' thread, connecting them to each other.

 Chiharu Shiota's body of work is celebrated in the retrospective exhibition Linhas da Vida (Lifelines), on view this fall at the Centro Cultural Banco do Brasil - São Paulo.